-27 Totally Crazy Facts About Beauty Pageants
+27 Amazing Things You Never Knew About Beauty Pageants

-Inside secrets from a former pageant winner.
+Get the inside secrets from a former pageant winner.

-There is a lot that goes on behind the perfectly white smiles, shiny gold sequins, and immobile hairstyles of beauty pageant contestants.
-As a previous pageant winner—I was Miss Black Texas Teen Beauty 2012—I’ve seen the ins and outs of the controversial pageantry tradition.
-And let me tell you, there are a lot of secrets about beauty pageants you probably don’t know.
+There is a lot that goes on behind the perfectly white smiles, shiny gold sequins, and immobile hairstyles of beauty pageants.
+As a previous pageant winner—I was Miss Black Texas Teen Beauty 2012—I've seen the ins and outs of the controversial pageantry tradition.
+And let me tell you, there are a lot of secrets about beauty pageants you probably don't know.

 I owe a lot of thanks to Preparation H, instant teeth whitening strips, and skin-lifting tape.
 And while pageantry definitely boosted my confidence, helped me make lifelong friends, and allowed me to build professional relationships that played a key role in molding me into the person I am today, winning that crown was hardly a breeze.
 In preparation for competitions, I was sleeping four to five hours each night, eating only plant-based foods, and working out twice a day.
 But that's just the beginning.